Enabling Key Pair SSH Connections to Amazon EC2 VMs

 In this topic:

-- You must deploy the VM Access Proxy version 3.1 or higher in your environment.
+- You must deploy a Commander VM Access Proxy in your environment.
 The VM Access Proxy is a separate appliance.
-For more information, see Configuring the VM Access Proxy for Secure VM Connections.
+For more information, see Setting Up VM Access Proxies.

 - Connecting with a key pair applies only to EC2 Linux VMs with password authentication disabled.

 - The instance must have a public IP address or DNS name.